zuplo/docs/docs/articles/accounts/managing-account-members.md

 ## Add Account Member

-To start, navigate to the account settings page by clicking your user icon in the top right corner of the screen and selecting "Settings" from the dropdown menu.
+To start, navigate to the account settings page by clicking your user icon in the top right corner of the screen and selecting **Settings** from the dropdown menu.

 The view will display the users that are currently members of the account and